Maric-Trading/trixeditor-bundle/readme.md

 **You are responsible for writing the server side persistance**.

-The response should be a plain string containing the URL of the file and the status code should be 200.
+The response should be a plain string containing the full URL of the file including the host.
+This allows you to store on third party cloud services.
+The status code should be 200.